In the Heat of the Sun: Symbolism

+Release, censorship and restoration

 In the Heat of the Sun was completed after nearly two years of production and submitted to Chinese film censors.
 The State Film Bureau issued seven modification requests – mainly minor changes to dialogue – and insisted on removing or muting sensitive material.
-Among the censorship concerts were politically sensitive content, including the prominent use of the Communist anthem L'Internationale in a street fight scene.
+Among the censorship concerns were politically sensitive content, including the prominent use of the Communist anthem L'Internationale in a street fight scene.
 Jiang Wen successfully argued to keep the scene, but the music's volume was heavily lowered in the final 1995 release.
 Other material deemed too frank was cut or muted.
-The film was released in China in 1995 with a run time of approximately 128 minutes, incorporating the necessary cuts and changes imposed by the censors.
+The film was subsequently shown at an invitation-only screening at Beijing's Poly Plaza on 12 October 1994 for invited guests and industry figures.
+On 19 May 1995, Chinese authorities approved the film for release as a co-production and issued a further five modification requests.
+The film had its overseas premiere in Hong Kong on 28 June 1995.
+It was officially approved for domestic release in China on 14 August 1995, and its mainland premiere was held in Shanghai on 21 August 1995 with a run time of approximately 128 minutes, incorporating the necessary cuts and changes imposed by the censors.

 In 2013, the film underwent a full digital restoration funded by Orange Sky Golden Harvest Entertainment in collaboration with Jiang Wen.
 The restored version features a high-definition scan and an upgraded 5.1‑channel soundtrack.
 Running about 140 minutes, it includes nearly 12 minutes of footage that had been removed from the original release for censorship or length, including the "dream within a dream" montage and an explicit dialogue scene that had been excised, as well as other material omitted from the 1995 version.

 The restored In the Heat of the Sun premiered in the Venice Classics section in the 70th Venice International Film Festival.
 While critics praised the opportunity to see Jiang Wen's film in a more complete from, some noted that the restored print retained a grainy, vintage look rather than appearing sharply "refreshed."